-Position the tractor lift arms so that the mounting pins can be inserted through the lower hitch arms, and the tractor link ball ends.
+Position the tractor lift arms so that the mounting pins (item 1, fig. 1) can be inserted through the lower hitch arms, and the tractor link ball ends.
 Fit the mounting pins, and secure using the clip pins.
-Adjust the top link length, and fit to the machine top hitch arm using the mounting pin supplied.
+Adjust the top link length, and fit to the machine top hitch arm using the mounting pin (item 2, fig. 1).
 Secure using the clip pin.
 To keep the PTO shaft working angle as shallow as possible the top and bottom hitch arms may have to be adjusted in or out.
-To do this remove the locking bolts and spacers and slide the hitch arms to the new position and re-secure.
+To do this remove the locking bolts and spacers (item 3, fig. 1) and slide the hitch arms to the new position and re-secure.